ColDogStudios/ColDog-Locker/docs/how-to.md

 ### 2.1.1 New
   Selecting the ***New*** option will allow you to create a new folder if you have not already created a folder previously or have deleted your previous folder’s configuration (2.1.2).

-  ***IMPORTANT*** - All the letters in your password will end up lowercase.
-Read the [FAQ](https://github.com/ColDogStudios/ColDog-Locker-Windows/edit/CDS/docs/FAQ.md) for explanation.

 ### 2.1.2 Delete
   Selecting the ***Delete*** option will allow you to remove configuration for a folder that is unlocked (2.3.2).